pedrommcarrasco/Fluky/README.md

 ## Contributing  🙌

-Feel free to contribute to this project by proving [ideas](https://github.com/pedrommcarrasco/Fluky/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) or open a [pull request](https://github.com/pedrommcarrasco/Fluky/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-desc).
+Feel free to contribute to this project by providing [ideas](https://github.com/pedrommcarrasco/Fluky/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) or opening [pull requests](https://github.com/pedrommcarrasco/Fluky/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-desc).

 ## License ⛔